IQSS/dataverse/doc/sphinx-guides/source/developers/workflows.rst

 Workflows
 ================

-The Dataverse software has a flexible workflow mechanism that can be used to trigger actions before and after Dataset publication.
+The Dataverse Software has a flexible workflow mechanism that can be used to trigger actions before and after Dataset publication.

 .. contents:: |toctitle|
         :local: